Introduction

 And the answer is 13, as shown by the displayed query (we also display their professions):

-Note the two links Untitled-1 and Untitled-2 at the top of the Query pane.
-Those are the queries already posed and you can recover them by clicking on the links.
-They are not saved, but you can save then by clicking on the disk icon to their right and provided a name when asked.
+at the top of the Query pane.
+It is the query just posed and you can recover it (later, it is visible now) by clicking on the link.
+It is not saved, but you can save it by clicking on the disk icon to their right and provided a name when asked.
 Unsaved queries may disappear when you do other things.
 Saved queries will survive even restarting the AllegroGraph server.

 The menu on the right includes saved queries and various standard queries, like the query to view all triples.
 Other submenus on the right display various query options.